briansimiyuj/doctor-appointment-app/README.md

      2. Make the input fields controllled components using the states in `ProfileContext`
      3. Add a button to submit the form.
 It will be disabled if any of the fields are empty depending on the user type.

+### Submit Profile Hook

+Submit profile hook will be used to submit the profile data to the local storage.

+  1. Retrieve the profile data and `isEditting` state from the `ProfileContext`
+  2. Create `submitProfile` function that will be called when the submit button is clicked
+    a.
+Create a new object with the profile data
+    b.
+Save the object in the local storage with the key as the user's ID
+    c.
+Return the profile data object
+    d.
+Set `isEditting` to false

 ### Login Context